rakeshkaswan/datatask-interesting-subreddits-challenge/README.md

     ```
     git clone git@github.com:rakeshkaswan/datatask-interesting-subreddits-challenge.git
     ```
-* Make sure that `docker` client is installed to run this task, after cloning using terminal move to this directory `datatask-interesting-subreddits-challenge` and run below commands sequentially -
+* Make sure that `docker` client is installed to run this task, after clone, using terminal move to this directory `datatask-interesting-subreddits-challenge` and run below commands sequentially -
     * `docker-compse bulid`
     * `docker-compose up`